neerajanand321/GSOC_DeepLense/README.md

 | vit_large_patch16_224                       | 20     | 32         | 0.00004       | 0.99      |
 | swin_base_patch4_window7_224                | 15     | 32         | 0.00005       | 0.99      |
 | Ensamble                                    | -      | -          | -             | 0.99      |

+Another notebook `anomaly-detection.ipynb` demonstrates the training of the model to learn the distribution of the provided strong lensing images with no substructure.

 ## Usage